jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 For EU529 inventory there is similar `run-eu529-ghg-master.sh` script  in [lukeghg/lukeghg/bin](lukeghg/lukeghg/bin) directory.
 Note EU529 concerns KPLULUCF files only (LULUCF files are not missing by accident).

-**Tips**: Once you have this set-up or framework you can use it in the future.
+**Tips**: Once you have this set-up you can use it also for the future inventories.

 #### GHG inventory files
 The files are text (csv) files with white space as separator.
 Each line